The Hamiltonian formulation of General Relativity: myths and reality: The Dirac Hamiltonian of GR versus the ADM Hamiltonian of geometrodynamics

 The confused notion (in the literature) that these two formulations are equivalent, is understandable, especially in light of relation (\ref{eqn402}).
-Another reason is that in many presentations of the ADM Hamiltonian (\ref{eqn400}), such as in \cite{Pulin}, the primary constraints are ignored by imposing the idea that the lapse and shift variables are merely the Lagrange multipliers for the constraints $\mathcal{H}_{\bot}$ and $\mathcal{H}_{i}$ and that they can be treated as `primary' rather than `secondary' constraints.
+Another reason is that in many presentations of the ADM Hamiltonian (\ref{eqn400}), such as in \cite{Pulin}, the primary constraints are ignored by imposing the idea that the lapse and shift variables are merely the Lagrange multipliers for the constraints $\mathcal{H}_{\bot}$ and $\mathcal{H}_{i}$ and that they can be treated as `primary' rather than `secondary' constraints \cite{SalisburyPS}.
 Firstly, in such an approach even derivation of the gauge transformations of all components of the metric tensor becomes impossible as we are no longer dealing with the full phase space of the Hamiltonian (e.g., see the remark on p.
 3288 of \cite{Pons}).
 The methods of derivation of Castellani \cite{Castellani} and of \cite{Novel} (which is used in \cite{Saha}) employ the complete phase space and so all fields and their conjugate momenta must be included.
-Secondly, dropping primary constraints contradicts the methods of constraint dynamics: primary constraints are first-class and must not be solved as this destroys the gauge invariance present in the Lagrangian.
-Only second-class constraints can be solved and then some of the variables can be eliminated provided PBs are replaced by Dirac brackets.
+Secondly, dropping primary constraints contradicts the methods of constraint dynamics: primary constraints are first-class and must not be solved as this does not allow to restore the gauge symmetry present in the Lagrangian.
+Only second-class constraints can be solved and then some of the phase-space variables can be eliminated provided PBs are replaced by Dirac brackets.
 All this means that if we derive generators of gauge transformations, following any procedure using $\mathcal{H}_{\bot}^{ADM}$ and $\mathcal{H}_{i}^{ADM}$ as the first-class primary constraints, we will have generators independent of the momenta conjugate to the \textquotedblleft multipliers\textquotedblright, so that\ the gauge transformation of, for example $N$, would be zero

-This result means that $\delta g^{00}=0$, which is not related to a diffeomorphism transformation at all.
+This result means that $\delta g^{00}=0$, which is different from a diffeomorphism transformation at all.
 Without the primary constraints the time derivatives of the lapse function, for example, would vanish according to the Hamiltonian formulation,

 Thus, $N$ is constant in time, yet if we use the total Hamiltonian (\ref{eqn401}), we obtain

 Finally, in the Hamiltonian approach, the primary constraints come from varying the Lagrangian with respect to velocities, and if we follow this rule, then $\mathcal{H}_{\bot}^{ADM}$ and $\mathcal{H}_{i}^{ADM}$ are not primary constraints.
 We will consequently work with the total Hamiltonian.